 After Christmas you can either recycle your tree, or you can try to replant it and, by doing so, create a new home for nature.

 2. Gift sustainably

-Make a difference this Christmas 2020 by shopping for eco-friendly Christmas gifts.
+Another way to make a difference for Christmas is by shopping for eco-friendly Christmas gifts.

-Gifting consciously needn’t be complex and, to take the stress out of shopping sustainably during the festive season, we’ve created a range of organic gift sets that are kind to the skin and the planet.
+Gifting consciously needn’t be complex and, to take the stress out of shopping sustainably during the festive season, we’ve created a range of organic beauty gift sets that contain ingredients grown sustainably and responsibly.

 3. Eco Christmas decoration tips

 Bringing nature indoors is an easy way to create an interior design that is inviting, seasonal and sustainable and, for an eco-friendly festive style, we recommend swapping glitter and tinsel for natural foliage.

 If you have holly branches, berries or ivy growing in your garden you can use these to give your home an eco-friendly rustic Christmas aesthetic, just remember to wear gloves as ivy is known to cause skin irritation.
 Please only pick what you need as birds and wildlife rely on berries during the winter months.

 Love to decorate with Christmas lights but want to curb your energy use?
 Use candles where you can, safely of course, to enjoy the sparkle of Christmas whilst remaining environmentally conscious.